How to Host an Artist-in-Residence

 - Send a draft of the grant proposal to the artist for review and feedback, well in advance of the grant deadline.
 Your application should reflect the artist's "voice."

-- Send a draft of the grant proposal to the appropriate State Arts Council Program Coordinator at least ten working days prior to the application deadline for review and feedback.
+- Send draft of the narrative and budget to the appropriate State Arts Council Program Coordinator at least ten working days prior to the application deadline for review and feedback.
 Arts Council staff do not vote during the panel review process, but can make suggestions and recommendations to you to strengthen your proposal.

 Each sponsor or residency coordinator has specific responsibilities that will ensure a successful residency: